canonical/vanilla-framework/docs/en/patterns/heading-icon.md

 <hr>

-A header can be formatted to emphasize an icon and supplementary text.
+A header can be formatted to emphasise an icon and supplementary text.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/heading-icon/"
   class="js-example">